Dev-Santi/Dev-Santi/README.md

-# Designer and Web Developer 📱🖥
+# Designer And Web Developer 📱🖥

 ## About me